 Are! 👏🏽 You! 👏🏽 With! 👏🏽 Me! 👏🏽

 It’s been a couple days since I finished this major writing effort.
 For a moment I felt ecstatic: one part of my Self enthusiastically congratulating the other parts of my Self for being so confident, articulate and clever.
 But before I got a chance to publish, some of my other parts started speaking up.
 My confidence disintegrated as I listened to the voices of my uncertain, disoriented and timid Selves.
 They’re quick to point out that this essay is far too X or it’s not nearly Y enough.
 I think I’ve reached the limit of how long I can hold a monologue before I reconnect with my crewmates, check in, and add their sensemaking to mine.
 So I’m looking forward to improving this proposal with the thoughtful consideration and spirited dissent of my peers.
 Time for us to leap, trusting that the net will appear.

 I’ll keep documenting what I learn along the way.
-Follow the #microsolidarity hashtag if you want to stay up to date, and support my Patreon if you want to free up more of my time for writing like this.
+Follow the #microsolidarity hashtag for updates; check the microsolidarity.cc website for more stories & resources; and support my Patreon if you want to free up more of my time for writing like this.